 A 30-year-old phone call popped into my head in Berlin last February, after the world premiere of Small Things Like These.

-Without giving too much away, the drama centres on Bill Furlong, a coal merchant in 1980s New Ross, whose livelihood and local standing rest on a conflict with the mother superior in a local convent.
+Without giving too much away, the drama centres on Bill Furlong, a coal merchant in 1980s New Ross, whose livelihood and local standing rest on a conflict with the mother superior at a local convent.

-As the credits rolled, my mind drifted back to the summer of 1996 when I volunteered at a local convent care home in northside Dublin.
+As the credits rolled, my mind drifted back to the summer of 1996, when I volunteered at a local convent care home in northside Dublin.
 For weeks I sat in a dim office, inputting paper records into a new database.
 One evening the mother superior called me at home to say I had done such a great job that she had recommended me to their sister house across the city.
 I could start over there – 90 minutes and two buses away – on Monday.

 I heard myself say, “Thank you, sister, but that won’t be happening,” and put the phone down.

-I never heard from her again but the momentary thrill of insubordination soon passed.
+I never heard from her again, but the momentary thrill of insubordination soon passed.
 Standing up to a nun in 1990s Dublin came at a negligible social cost.
 It was a very different story for people like Bill Furlong.

 Fear of powerful priests and religious was very real in Catholic Ireland, where the threat of consequences was as effective as any clerical intervention.
 A deep pool of conformity was fed by tributaries of anxiety, cowardice and avarice.